klaus-moser/PGGB_Frontend/README.md

 ## Summery

-- This is a project to improve my skills to write a fully functioning backend using Python, FLask, SQLite and CSS & Javascript
+- This is a project to improve my skills to write a fully functioning full-stack project using Python, FLask, SQLite and CSS & React (Javascript) etc.
 - With this app it is possible to collect, like, comment as well as upload your favourite meme(s)
 - Important: This app/project is currently under construction!
 For more informations see project-branches